-Oxidative and Inflammatory Biomarkers as Targets for Novel Therapies – Prof Michael Berk
+Oxidative and Inflammatory Biomarkers As Targets For Novel Therapies – Prof Michael Berk

-Professor Michael Berk is currently an NHMRC Senior Principal Research Fellow, and is Alfred Deakin Chair of Psychiatry at Deakin University and Barwon Health, where he heads the IMPACT Strategic Research Centre.
+Professor Michael Berk is currently an NHMRC Senior Principal Research Fellow and Alfred Deakin Chair of Psychiatry at Deakin University and Barwon Health, where he heads the IMPACT Strategic Research Centre.
 He also is an Honorary Professorial Research Fellow in the Department of Psychiatry, the Florey Institute for Neuroscience and Mental Health and Orygen Youth Health at Melbourne University, as well as in the School of Public Health and Preventive Medicine at Monash University.
-He is past president of the International Society for Bipolar Disorders and the Australasian Society or Bipolar and Depressive Disorders.
+He is a past president of the International Society for Bipolar Disorders and the Australasian Society or Bipolar and Depressive Disorders.
 He is an ISI highly cited researcher who has published over 800 papers predominantly in mood disorders.
 His major interests are in the discovery and implementation of novel therapies, and risk factors and prevention of psychiatric disorders.

-1. “We’ve got a real crisis in drug discovery in our discipline. (psychiatry)
+We have a real crisis in drug discovery in our discipline. (psychiatry)

-2. “Drug discovery is at a near standstill for treating psychiatric disorders such as schizophrenia, bipolar disorder, depression and common forms of autism.
+Drug discovery is at a near standstill for treating psychiatric disorders such as schizophrenia, bipolar disorder, depression and common forms of autism.
 (Steven Hyman, Former NIMH director)

 - Moore’s Law: The number of transistors per square inch on integrated circuits doubles every year since their invention.